 An economics degree is a relevant and challenging degree course - suitable for anyone interested in both current affairs and History.
 Economics enables us to understand how markets and societies work.
 Economists address a wide range of human problems including (amongst many others) unemployment, inequality, financial instability, game theory (strategic decision-making), the development of poorer countries, government policy-making, international policy co-ordination, economic integration and monetary union (including EMU).

-An Economics degree would prepare you for a career in a number of different areas.
+An economics degree would prepare you for a career in a number of different areas.
 Some economists are engaged in research at academic institutions, consultancy firms or the bigger private companies, particularly financial institutions.
 Other economists are involved with public policy-making either with national governments or multilateral organisations (e.g. the European Commission, the International Monetary Fund, the United Nations, the World Bank).
-An Economics degree is also useful for those who would like to pursue a career in finance, accounting, the public service, politics, journalism, international relations, charity work etc. Of the recent Economics graduates from Caius, most have moved into careers in finance, management consultancy, accountancy and/or postgraduate studies, while a few have gone on to do a Law conversion course.
+An economics degree is also useful for those who would like to pursue a career in finance, accounting, public services, politics, journalism, international relations, charity work etc. Of the recent Economics graduates from Caius, most have moved into careers in finance, management consultancy, accountancy and/or postgraduate studies, while a few have gone on to do a law conversion course.

 Economics at Caius

-Caius has a long tradition in Economics: it has been established as a subject at Caius for over one hundred years.
+Caius has a long tradition in economics: it has been established as a subject at Caius for over one hundred years.
 During this period, many famous economists have been Fellows and students at the College, including the Nobel Laureates Milton Friedman, Sir John Hicks, Joseph Stiglitz and Sir Richard Stone, along with Dame Carolyn Fairbairn, Director General of the CBI, and Stefanie Stancheva, Public policy expert and Professor of Economics at Harvard.
-We pride ourselves on making sure that each student can achieve their full potential, which means that the College regularly achieves above average results in economics compared with the university average.
+We pride ourselves on making sure that each student can achieve their full potential, which means that the College regularly achieves above average results in Economics.

 In addition to being involved in the various university Economics societies, our students run an active college Economics Society and they regularly invite prominent economists/ public policy makers to give free lectures in the Caius lecture theatre.